The Gibb River Road: Fuel, Camping...

 You don't need a permit to travel on the Gibb River Road, the Kalumburu Road, the Mitchell Plateau Track or to access any of the usual attractions.

 However, you do need a permit if you want to enter the Kalumburu Aboriginal community, and you have to organise it before you leave.
-Any of the Kimberley tourist information centres can do that for you, or you can do it online at the Department of Indigenous Affairs.
+Any of the Kimberley tourist information centres can do that for you, or you can do it online at the Department of Aboriginal Affairs.

 Any other travel on tracks across Aboriginal land requires a permit.